goldfirere/cs113/style.md

-While I do not expect anyone (including myself) to follow all the rules, [here](https://www.doc.ic.ac.uk/lab/cplus/cstyle.html) is a *very* detailed guide used as an inspiration for the notes below.
+While I do not expect anyone (including myself) to follow all the rules, [here](https://www.doc.ic.ac.uk/lab/cplus/cstyle.html) is a *very* detailed guide used as an inspiration (adapted for Java) for the notes below.

 Naming Conventions
 ------------------